Valentine's Day Dessert Ideas

 - Powdered sugar

 Got a Chocolate Craving?
-These Brownies will Definitely Come to the Rescue
+These Brownies Will Come to the Rescue

 Several years ago (OK, more than three decades), a dear friend was in the process of declutting his life, and gave me his collection of Chocolatier Magazine.
 Chocolatier is published for pastry chefs and cake decorators--each issue packed with sumptuous chocolate creations and articles from famous chefs.
 These were not a quick read--I pored over each page, carefully digesting (pardon the pun) every word and phrase.
 What bliss!